-The Company holds an investment in a private company, classified as level 3, the valuation of which has been based on the subscription price in a recent private placement.
-An increase or decrease of 10% in the underlying price of the investment would result in an increase or decrease of \$17,500 in the fair value of the investment.
+The Company holds investment in two private companies, classified as Level 3, the valuation of which has been based on the subscription price in a recent private placement.
+An increase or decrease of 10% in the underlying price of the investment would result in an increase or decrease of \$24,500 (2017 - \$31,500) in the fair value of the investment.